caiphuslaka/PLP-ASSIGNMENT-2/README.md

 - Version Control: Branching helps maintain a clear history of changes, making it easier to track when features were added or bugs were fixed

 Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Pull requests (PRs) are a fundamental aspect of the GitHub workflow, serving as a bridge for collaboration and code review in software development.
+Here’s an exploration of their role, how they facilitate collaboration, and the typical steps involved in creating and merging a pull request.

+Role of Pull Requests in GitHub Workflow

+1. Collaboration: Pull requests allow multiple developers to contribute to a project.
+They provide a way for team members to propose changes, whether it be new features, bug fixes, or documentation updates.

+2.Code Review: Before changes are merged into the main codebase, pull requests serve as a mechanism for code review.
+They enable team members to review each other’s work, discuss changes, and ensure code quality through feedback and suggestions.

+3. Discussion and Communication: PRs foster discussions around specific changes.
+Team members can comment on lines of code, ask questions, and provide insights directly within the context of the proposed changes.

+4. Version Control: Pull requests help maintain a clean project history.
+They encapsulate the changes being proposed, making it easy to track what was modified and why.

+Typical Steps Involved in Creating and Merging a Pull Request

+1.Branch Creation: A developer creates a new branch from the main branch (usually `main` or `master`) to work on a specific feature or fix.

+2. Make Changes: The developer makes code changes in their branch, commits them with clear and descriptive messages.

+3. Push Changes: After committing the changes locally, the developer pushes the branch to the remote repository on GitHub.

+4. Open a Pull Request: The developer navigates to the GitHub repository, selects the newly pushed branch, and opens a pull request against the main branch.
+During this step, they can provide a title and description explaining the purpose of the changes.

+5. Review Process: Team members are notified of the new pull request.
+They can review the proposed changes, leave comments, request modifications, or approve the PR.
+This review process may involve multiple iterations of feedback and adjustments.

+6. Resolve Conflicts: If there are any merge conflicts with the main branch, the developer must resolve these before the pull request can be merged.
+This may require pulling the latest changes from the main branch into their branch and addressing the conflicts.

+7. Merge the Pull Request: Once the pull request is approved and any necessary changes are made, the developer (or a designated team member) can merge the PR into the main branch.
+GitHub usually offers options to merge, squash, or rebase the commits.

+8. Delete the Branch: After merging, the developer can safely delete the feature branch, keeping the repository clean and organized.

+9. CI/CD Integration: Many projects integrate Continuous Integration/Continuous Deployment (CI/CD) pipelines that automatically run tests and checks on the pull request to ensure that the code meets quality standards before merging.

 Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?